Electronic Recruitment Application (ERA)

 - Evidence of your legal right to work in Honduras such as a copy of your work permit or citizenship.
-Please do not send originals by mail.
-Copies are acceptable.

 - Evidence of U.S. citizen Eligible Family Member (USEFM) Preference (such as copy of your sponsor’s orders), if applicable.
-Please do not send originals by mail.
-Copies are acceptable.

 - Applicants who claim status as a preference-eligible U.S. Veteran must submit a copy of the most recent Member Copy Four (4) of the DD-214, Certificate of Release or Discharge from Active Duty, and, if applicable, a letter from the U.S. Department of Veterans Affairs.
 If claiming conditional eligibility for U.S. Veterans’ preference, applicants must submit proof of conditional eligibility.
-If the written documentation confirming eligibility is not received in the HR office by the closing date of the vacancy announcement, the U.S. Veterans’ preference will not be considered in the application process.
+If the written documentation confirming eligibility is not received in by the closing date of the vacancy announcement, the U.S. Veterans’ preference will not be considered in the application process.
 Mission HR’s decision on eligibility for U.S. Veterans’ preference after reviewing all required documentation is final.